mdpiper/knowledge/centos.md

     sudo adduser saganaut
 	sudo passwd saganaut

-BY default, each user is included in an eponymous group.
+By default, each user is included in an eponymous group.
 To include the user in another group:

     sudo usermod -aG csdms saganaut

 Including the user in the `wheel` group grants them sudo privileges.

+Set the user's primary group with

+    sudo usermod -g csdms saganaut

 *References:*